Entry #10211: Censorship of LGBT issues in Senegal

 Under Article 256 of Senegals Penal Code, anyone involved in manufacturing, holding, importing, exporting, displaying, selling, renting, offering, or distributing materials "contrary to good morals" may face imprisonment of up to two years or fines.
 Although ideology on which things are moral and which things are immoral vary by person, because homosexuality and gender change are illegal in Senegal and viewed as immoral, Article 256 can be used against pride flags, lgbt organizations, ETC.

-edited by Unknownmiles.
+edited by UnknownMiles.
 Fixing the status and adding more info to description and adding links and date

 Helpful?